Our Mission | Our Team

 Human Resource Consultant

-Alyssa has an extensive history of working in Human Resources, predominantly at advertising agencies.
+Alyssa has an extensive history of working in Human Resources, predominantly at advertising agencies in the Boston area.
 She says, “this work really opened up my creative side and taught me how that can be channeled into HR.
 This was where I realized that an employee handbook can be an effective tool that represents a business’ culture, story and brand, while also informing employees of their rights and benefits.”
-Alyssa has also worked in HR in several other industries, providing support on everything from compliance, to recruiting, to benefits.
+Alyssa has also worked in Human Resources in several other industries, providing support on everything from compliance, to recruiting, to benefits and employee engagement.

 “I am always looking for ways to direct employees away from the stigma that comes with the Human Resources title.
 My hope is to change the way people view the role and how it can be updated, changed, and adapted.”